sourgummyes/u2_lab_express_api/README.md

 - AAU I want a Front End page that will allow me to pull, log, and render this information on screen using the Axios library to a url of localhost:3001 with all of our respective routes and endpoints
 - As A Picky and Opinionated User I also want this page to have some style to it!

-### Bonus III
-- If you've gotten this far, we have a real challenge for you... use the Axios library to give your front end full CRUD as well!